What is Recoverable Depreciation in Home Insurance?

 Find Cheap Homeowners Insurance Quotes in Your Area

-In home insurance, recoverable depreciation refers to the dollar amount difference between your property's actual cash value and its replacement value.
+In home insurance, recoverable depreciation is the difference between your property's actual cash value and replacement value.

-Home insurance companies usually pay replacement cost claims in two parts — actual cash value, then recoverable depreciation — to dissuade fraud and to limit excessive payouts.
-After you've repaired or replaced the damaged property, your insurer will write you a check for the recoverable depreciation amount.
+Home insurance companies usually pay replacement cost claims in two parts: actual cash value and then recoverable depreciation.
+This is to limit fraud and excessive payouts.
+After you've repaired or replaced the property, your company will write you a check for the recoverable depreciation amount.

 What is recoverable depreciation?

-Depreciation is the amount by which the value of your home or personal property has decreased in value since you bought it.
+Depreciation is how much the value of your home or personal property has decreased since you bought it.
 Depreciation is caused by a combination of:

 Example:

 Four years ago, you bought a new oven for $1,000.
-If used versions of similar age and quality currently sell for $600, then your oven has depreciated by $400.
+If used ovens that are similar in age and quality currently sell for $600, your oven has depreciated by $400.

-Based on this definition, recoverable depreciation is the portion of the depreciated amount that you can get back or "recover" from your insurance company when you make a claim on a policy with replacement cost coverage.
+Based on this definition, recoverable depreciation is the portion of the depreciated amount you can get back from your insurance company when you make a claim on a policy with replacement cost coverage.

-- The first check will cover the actual cash value (ACV) or depreciated value of the item.
+- The first check will cover the item's actual cash value (ACV) or depreciated value.

-- Once you have repaired or replaced the item, your insurance company will send a check for the recoverable depreciation amount.
+- Once you repair or replace the item, your insurance company will send a check for the recoverable depreciation amount.

 Insurance companies split their payments this way for a few reasons.
-Most importantly, it discourages fraud and gives you an incentive to spend the money on repairing your home as intended.
-Spending the first payment for unrelated purposes will cause you to forfeit the recoverable depreciation.
+Most important, it discourages fraud and gives you an incentive to spend the money on repairing your home as intended.
+Spending the first payment on unrelated costs means you'll forfeit the recoverable depreciation.

 How is recoverable depreciation calculated?

-The formula for calculating recoverable depreciation is unique to each policy and the nature of the damaged item, but the most common method begins by estimating the item's useful lifetime and reducing its value by a fraction of that lifetime each year, down to zero.
+The formula for calculating recoverable depreciation is unique to each policy and damaged item.
+The most common method estimates the item's useful lifetime and reduces its value by a fraction of that lifetime each year, down to zero.

-How does depreciation affect a roof over twenty years?
+How does depreciation affect a roof over 20 years?

-Imagine that you pay $10,000 for a new roof with a life expectancy of twenty years.
+Imagine paying $10,000 for a new roof with a life expectancy of 20 years.
 Each year, it would depreciate by one twentieth of its purchase value, or $500.
-If it's completely destroyed in a storm in year five, its actual cash value would be $7,500 and the recoverable depreciation would be $2,500.
+If it's destroyed in a storm in year five, its actual cash value would be $7,500, and the recoverable depreciation would be $2,500.

 Year | Actual cash value | Recoverable depreciation |